YossiSaadi/github-codeowners-filter-chrome-extension/privacy.md

 This extension requires minimal permissions:

-- `activeTab`: Required to read the current GitHub page content for filtering
 - `https://github.com/*`: Required to run on GitHub pull request pages

-These permissions are used solely to provide the core functionality of filtering files by code ownership.
+This permission is used solely to provide the core functionality of filtering files by code ownership.

 ## Changes to This Policy